levimaaia/emailler/README-email.md

 ### Sending of Email Messages

-The EMAIL system includes a screen editor, `EDIT.SYSTEM`, for message composition.
+Emai//er includes a screen editor, `EDIT.SYSTEM`, for message composition.
 It is also possible to use an external editor of your choice for composing emails.

-Sending of an email message is a three step process:
+Sending of an email message is a three step process (four steps if you also add attachements to the outgoing message):

- - Use the `W)rite`, `R)eply` or `F)wd` functions in EMAIL to create an email template file and store it in `OUTBOX`.
+ 1) Use the `W` (write), `R` (Reply) or `F` (Forward) functions in `EMAIL.SYSTEM` to create an email template file and store it in `OUTBOX`.
- - The system will automatically open the email template file in the editor, `EDIT.SYSTEM`.
- - You may edit the file in `EDIT.SYSTEM` using the editing keys shown [here](README-edit.md).
+ 2) The system will automatically open the email template file in the editor, `EDIT.SYSTEM`.
+You may edit the file in `EDIT.SYSTEM` using the editing keys shown [here](README-edit.md).
 Press `Open Apple`-`S` to save the file to disk and `Open Apple`-`Q` to return to `EMAIL.SYSTEM`.
- - Upon exit, `EDIT.SYSTEM` will prompt `Add attachments - Sure? (y/n)`.
+ 3) Upon exit, `EDIT.SYSTEM` will prompt `Add attachments - Sure? (y/n)`.
 If you enter 'n' then `EDIT.SYSTEM` will simply reload `EMAIL.SYSTEM`.
 If you enter 'y', then `EDIT.SYSTEM` will instead load `ATTACHER.SYSTEM`, which allows you to add one or more file attachments to the email message.
 Once the attachments have been added, `ATTACHER.SYSTEM` will reload `EMAIL.SYSTEM`.  `ATTACHER.SYSTEM` is discussed in more detail [here](README-attacher.md).
- - Once you are back in the `EMAIL.SYSTEM` UI, you can choose to send the messages in `OUTBOX` to your mail server at any time.
+ 4) Once you are back in the `EMAIL.SYSTEM` UI, you can choose to send the messages in `OUTBOX` to your mail server at any time.
 To do this, press `Open Apple`-`S` at the `EMAIL.SYSTEM` main menu.
 This will start `SMTP65.SYSTEM`, which sends each message to the SMTP server and moves it to the `SENT` mailbox.

 There are three ways to create the template email ready for editing: